wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Table/GM has:

-  - Consequence cards (with playing card) (perhaps call Consequences card?)
+  - Consequences (with playing card)
   - NPC cards (with playing card)

 Interactions have:

   - Obstacle card
-  - The Question: is this rude (outcomes will be Consequence cards) or polite (outcomes will be willpower cost)
   - Overcoming cards: one or more cards equalling or surpassing the value of the obstacle.
 If there is one, you overcome completely!
 If there are more than one, you generate a Consequence or lose willpower.